Before we begin, let’s do a recap on the past few posts before we dive deeper into the interview process.

 The most important part before embarking on the hunt for your next employee of the month, is to know the direction of where you want to take your office in the next 5 years.
 Figuring out your roadmap will help you see what type of qualities and skillset you need to look for now to help you get to where you want to be!
 So now you have your roadmap ready, understand the qualities and skills you are looking for.
 Let’s look at some interview questions to ask potential candidates and find out what to look for in their answers.
 Learn what TO ask & what NOT to ask when interviewing your next employee!
 Download your free guide now!

 Confessions from a Dental Recruiter

 No matter what position I had to fill, my guideline was always to find answers to the following five questions: Is the candidate able to do the job?
 Is the candidate motivated to do the job?
 Is the candidate adaptable/malleable?
 Will this candidate fit the office culture?
 Will this candidate provide excellent customer service/patient care?
 For each of these five questions, I ask a series of further probing questions.
-The questions I ask are crafted so that candidates give real-life examples using SAR statements (S = Situation in which the behaviour took place, A = the action the candidate took to address the situation, R = results of the action)
+The questions I ask are crafted so that candidates give real-life examples using SAR statements (S = Situation in which the behavior took place, A = the action the candidate took to address the situation, R = results of the action)

 Let’s use the examples we listed in last week’s blog post: